nicolasdugue/scisumm-corpus/result/readme.md

 #Index of results according to numbers:

+- **OCR correction **: this file contains a corrected copy of the article after applying multiple technique for enhancing the quality of the file. the bold word is corrected word, beside it, between () you can see the original one.
+This file is the corrected version of C90-2039_TRAIN

 - **Result**: this file is the first version of our code result.

 - **Result1**: We change the threeshold of the contrast to 1.2 instead of 1, i.e reducing the number of significant words.